KMKfw/kmk_firmware/boards/boardsource/unicorne/README.md

 # Unicorne

-Based on the legendary corne (crkbd) from Foostan with more features than ever before.
+Based on the legendary Corne (CRKBD) from Foostan with more features than ever before.

-- Prebuilt at the factory
+- Pre-built at the factory
 - Hotswap sockets
 - RP2040 with 16MB of ROM for tons of room for fun things!
 - OLED screens